nicola144/nicola144.github.io/_posts/2020-03-17-Sequential Monte Carlo and improved auxiliary particle filters.md

 2. Doucet, A. and Johansen, A.M., 2009.
 A tutorial on particle filtering and smoothing: Fifteen years later.
 Handbook of nonlinear filtering, 12(656-704), p.3.
 3. Elvira, V., Martino, L., Bugallo, M.F. and Djuric, P.M., 2019.
 Elucidating the Auxiliary Particle Filter via Multiple Importance Sampling [Lecture Notes].
 IEEE Signal Processing Magazine, 36(6), pp.145-152.
 4. Naesseth, C.A., Lindsten, F. and Schön, T.B., 2019.
 Elements of Sequential Monte Carlo.
 Foundations and Trends® in Machine Learning, 12(3), pp.307-392.
+5. Mike Klaas, Nando de Freitas, and Arnaud Doucet.
+Toward practical N2 Monte Carlo: the marginal particle filter.
+In Proceedings of the Twenty-First Conference Annual Conference on Uncertainty in Artificial Intelligence (UAI-05), pages 308–315, Arlington, Virginia, 2005.
+AUAI Press.
-5. Doucet, A., 1998.
+6. Doucet, A., 1998.
 On sequential simulation-based methods for Bayesian filtering.
-6. Doucet, A., Godsill, S. and Andrieu, C., 2000.
+7. Doucet, A., Godsill, S. and Andrieu, C., 2000.
 On sequential Monte Carlo sampling methods for Bayesian filtering.
 Statistics and computing, 10(3), pp.197-208.
-7. Godsill, S., 2019, May.
+8. Godsill, S., 2019, May.
 Particle filtering: the first 25 years and beyond.
 In ICASSP 2019-2019 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP) (pp. 7760-7764).
 IEEE.
-8. Arulampalam, M.S., Maskell, S., Gordon, N. and Clapp, T., 2002.
+9. Arulampalam, M.S., Maskell, S., Gordon, N. and Clapp, T., 2002.
 A tutorial on particle filters for online nonlinear/non-Gaussian Bayesian tracking.
 IEEE Transactions on signal processing, 50(2), pp.174-188.
-5. Särkkä, S., 2013.
+10. Särkkä, S., 2013.
 Bayesian filtering and smoothing (Vol. 3).
 Cambridge University Press.